hanabi/hanabi.github.io/docs/level-13.md

 ### The Trash Finesse

-- In a *Finesse*, we would say that the clue "connects" to the blind-play.
+- In a *Finesse*, we say that the clue "connects" to the blind-play.
 For example, a blue clue on a blue 2 would connect to a blind-play of blue 1.
 Or, a number 2 clue on a blue 2 would connect to a blind-play of blue 1.
-- In a *Bluff*, we would say that the clue does not "connect" to the blind-play.
+- In a *Bluff*, we say that the clue does not "connect" to the blind-play.
 For example, a blue clue on a blue 2 does not connect to a blind-play of a red 1.
 Or, a number 2 clue on a blue 2 does not connect to the blind-play of a red 2.
 - In the *Trash Bluff* example above, a number 1 clue on a blue 1 is used to *Trash Bluff* a blue 2.
 Similar to a *Bluff*, we would say this number 1 clue does not connect to the blind-play of a blue 2.
 - What if a *Trash Bluff* using a number 1 clue instead got a red 1 to blind-play?
 In this context, the red 1 would actually "connect" to the number 1 clue.
 Another way of saying this is that by cluing a trash 1 with a number 1 clue, the clue giver is saying that they **see** a matching 1 that is good.
 - Thus, it is possible to perform a *Trash Bluff* outside of *Bluff Seat* if the "connecting" card is on someone's *Finesse Position*.
 When this is done, it promises that someone has that specific card, so we call it a *Trash Finesse* rather than a *Trash Bluff*.